Experimental Evaluation of Train and Test Split Strategies in Link Prediction

 Understanding Dynamics of Truck Co-Driving Networks

-At the Complex Networks 2019 conference, I will present a link prediction approach to understanding dynamics in truck co-driving networks.gerritjandebruin/truck-codriving
+At the Complex Networks 2019 conference, I presented a link prediction approach to understanding dynamics in truck co-driving networks.gerritjandebruin/truck-codriving

 Detection of Suspicious Behaviour from Ship Transponder Data